Access to Information

 2. Access will be denied only for due cause as determined by the Library Director for abuse of privileges or infringement of stated behavioral guidelines pursuant to posted policy.
 Patrons who do not follow the Behavior Guidelines of Brownell Library and are warned three times by the staff may be asked to leave the building.
 Individuals denied access have the right to appeal to the Library Board of Trustees using the Denial of Access forms available at the Circulation Desk.

-1. The Brownell Library serves residents of the Village of Essex Junction and, in addition, serves other members of the larger community, either by accepting validated Homecards from area public libraries or offering temporary cards to those members of libraries that are not part of the Homecard program.
+1. The Brownell Library serves residents of the Village of Essex Junction and, in addition, serves other members of the larger community, either by accepting validated Homecards from area public libraries or offering temporary cards to those members of libraries that are not part of the Homecard program, on a case by case basis.
 Procedures for becoming a patron at the Brownell Library are available in the Procedures Manual at the Circulation Desk.

 2. Borrowing privileges will be assured for patrons who respect library property, including timely return of library materials and respecting the rights of other patrons.
 Procedures for dealing with non-compliance are available in the Procedures Manual at the Circulation Desk.